jades-survey/jades-survey.github.io/scientists/data.markdown

 If you use these data products in your research, we would appreciate a citation to the JADES overview article (Eisenstein et al. 2023a), the JADES DR1 article (detailing the data reduction and spectroscopic data from PID 1210; Bunker et al. 2023b), D'Eugenio et al. (2025), Curtis-Lake et al. (2025) and Scholtz et al. (2025).
 Depending on the data products used, further citations may be appropriate; Eisenstein et al. (2023b; PID 3215), Rieke et al. (2023; GOODS-S imaging) and Hainline et al. (2023; photometric redshifts).

 ### Reduced and calibrated data included in this release
-You can access the spectroscopic data in the Data Release 4 - <a href="https://jades.herts.ac.uk/DR4/" target="_blank"> using the wget commands.
+You can access the spectroscopic data in the Data Release 4 - <a href="https://jades.herts.ac.uk/DR4/" target="_blank"></a> directly or using the wget commands.

 ### Catalogues included in this release

+We present full spectroscopic measurements of the JADES spectroscopic sample across different extrations.
+The full catalogue can be accessed below:

 0. <a href="https://jades.herts.ac.uk/DR4/Readme_DR4_catalogues.md" target="_blank">README</a>
 1. <a href="https://jades.herts.ac.uk/DR4/Combined_DR4_internal_beta_v0.5.1.2b.fits" target="_blank"> Full DR spectroscopic catalogue</a>